hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 This means that accessing Kubernetes with multiple users, or even multiple roles, is something that needs to be carefully thought out.
 Which identity source will you use?
 Which access control mode most suits you?
 Which attributes or roles should you define?
-For larger deployments, it's become standard to give each app a dedicated service account and launch the app with it.
+For larger deployments, it's become standard to give each app a dedicated Service Account and launch the app with it.
-Ideally, each app would run in a dedicated namespace, as it’s fairly easy to assign roles to namespaces.
+Ideally, each app would run in a dedicated namespace, as it's fairly easy to assign roles to namespaces.

 Kubernetes does lend itself to securing namespaces, granting only permissions where needed so users don't see resources in their authorized namespace for isolation.